matt-deboer/kuill/README.md

 TL;DR, and also super-trusting of strangers ? run: &nbsp; <code>sh -c "$(curl -sL https://raw.githubusercontent.com/matt-deboer/kuill/master/hack/test-drive-minikube.sh)"</code>
 </div>

-1. Start a new `minikube` cluster (if you don't already have one)
+1. Start a new `minikube` cluster with RBAC enabled (if you don't already have one)

     ```sh
-    minikube start
+    minikube start --extra-config apiserver.Authorization.Mode=RBAC
     ```

 1. Generate certificates for `kuill` using the minikube cluster ca (and a little help from the `cfssl` docker image)